Ravilochan/OCR/README.md

 • Multer

-Multer is a node.js middleware for handling multipart/form-data, which is primarily used for uploading files.
-It is written on top of busboy for maximum efficiency.
+Multer is a node.js middleware for handling `multipart/form-data`, which is primarily used for uploading files.
+It is written on top of the busboy for maximum efficiency.
 Open-Source: <https://github.com/expressjs/multer.git>

 • PDFkit

 PDFKit JavaScript PDF generation library for Node and the browser.
 PDFKit is a PDF document generation library for Node and the browser that makes creating complex, multi-page, printable documents easy.
-The API embraces chain ability, and includes both low level functions as well as abstractions for higher level functionality.
+The API embraces chain ability and includes both low-level functions as well as abstractions for higher-level functionality.
 The PDFKit API is designed to be simple, so generating complex documents is often as simple as a few function calls.
 Open-Source: <https://github.com/foliojs/pdfkit.git>

 • TesseractJS
 Tesseract.js is a pure JavaScript port of the popular Tesseract OCR engine.
-This library supports more than 100 languages, automatic text orientation and script detection, a simple interface for reading paragraph, word, and character bounding boxes.
+This library supports more than 100 languages, automatic text orientation, and script detection, and a simple interface for reading paragraph, word, and character bounding boxes.
 Tesseract.js can run either in a browser or on a server with NodeJS.

 Open-source: <https://github.com/naptha/tesseract.js.git>